nkern/caustic_stack/README.md

 	$ git clone git@github.com:nkern/caustic_stack.git

 Add location of directory to path.
-In bash:
+In bash, append this to your ~/.bashrc or ~/.bash_profile:

 export PYTHONPATH=/where_caustic_stack_lives/:$PYTHONPATH